-Determined Oversubscription criteria for Entry into Year 7 for The North School will be applied in the following priority order:
+Determined oversubscription criteria for entry into Year 7 for The North School will be applied in the following priority order:

-Before the application of oversubscription criteria, children with a statement of special educational need or Education, Health and Care Plan which names the school will be admitted.
+Before the application of oversubscription criteria, children with an Education, Health and Care Plan which names the school will be admitted.
 As a result of this, the published admissions number will be reduced accordingly.

-Children in Local Authority Care or Previously in Local Authority Care - a 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
-A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).
+Looked After Children and previously Looked After Children - A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.